 Dual chamber discrimination: V=A

-- spontaneous termination and return to sinus rhythm after 5 consecutive VS.
+- successful burst and diagnosis of return to sinus rhythm (after 5 VS).